Alexstuder/Card3BrainWeb/README.md

 ## Create API with Openapi

 Run `npm run generate:api` to execute OpenAPI Tool to create the interface to the backend based on the file api-docs.yaml.
+If openapi-generator-cli is not installe, run `npm i -D @openapitools/openapi-generator-cli`

 ## Further help